ben-kemister/development-cheat-sheets/content/tools/podman/_index.md

 USER        PID         PPID        %CPU        ELAPSED           TTY         TIME        COMMAND root        1           0           4.826       23m49.723240324s  pts/0       1m9s        /usr/local/bin/python /usr/local/bin/esphome run some-config-file-123.yaml
 ```

+### machine ssh

+When running podman on Windows you can use the `podman machine ssh` command to interact with the underlying podman WSL
+distribution (the default name of the wsl distribution is `podman-machine-default`).

+You can:
+* Get an interactive shell with: `podman machine ssh`
+* Run a command in the wsl distribution with: `podman machine ssh <COMMAND_TO_RUN>`, for example:
+    ```powershell
+    podman machine ssh mkdir -p /home/user/.config/containers
+    ```